iw-demo-development/recruitment1224/README.md

+##SOLUTION NOTES

+- To refactor the code I encapsulated different versions of algorythm for changing the quality/sell_in into separate instances of QualityStrategy.
+It allows for easy modification of existing strategies for products and adding new custom strategies in the future.
+All defined strategies extend the AbstractQualityUpdateStrategy, but that strategy implements a strategy inferface, so in case of totally different strategy being needed, it can be also easily fitted into the system as long as it satisfies the required interface.

+- The factory class hides the logic of creating instance of particular strategy - it provides one method that will determine the correct strategy depending on the name of the item, and that again makes new products with their own strategies easy to introduce.

+- Because of the encapsulation of the logic into smaller pieces, that follow the SOLID principles, it is also possible to add tests to each of the new methods/strategies - I assumed it is not the task of this coding challenge so I am not adding any more tests than what was originally provided.

+- I left unchanged the convention of naming of the classes/methods (cammel case) and properties (underscore), as I assume that is what the rest of the project follows.

+***

 Poniższe zadanie zostało stworzone do ćwiczenia praktycznych umiejętności refaktoryzacji kodu.
 W katalogu tests znajduje się 19 testów, które w momencie rozpoczęcia zadania wszystkie uruchamiają się i przechodzą prawidłowo.
 Testy te będą podstawowym narzędziem umożliwiającym kontrolę refaktoryzowanego kodu.